witusj/obp/README.md

 ## Python implementation

 The original code was written in PHP and offered as a [web application](https://www.gerkoole.com/OBP/appointment-scheduler.php).
-In a first iteration we have translated the code to Python and tested its functionality.
+In the first iteration we translated the code to Python and tested its functionality.

-While testing the initial Python implementation we observed very high calculation times which would make it unsuitable for real use cases.
-As a first improvement we reviewed all the `for` loops and eliminated redundancy.
+While testing the initial Python implementation we observed very high computation times which would make it unsuitable for any real use case.
+As a first improvement we reviewed all the for loops and eliminated redundancies.

-We noticed for instance, that in the original design for each round in the loop a Poisson distribution had to be recreated.
+We noticed in the original design a Poisson distribution was being recreated in each loop.
 However the base parameters of the distribution were the same.
-Therefore we placed the routine outside of the loop.
+Therefore, we placed these calculations outside of the loop.

-The algorithm also contains a routine that generates a solution by gradually shifting one patient through the schedule to see whether it optimizes on an objective score.
-In the original design each time after a patent was shifted one position a Markov Chain (?) was recalculated starting at the first time slot in the schedule.
-We realized that up till the time slot where the actual patient's shift took place the schedule and the corresponding Markov Chain was the same.
+The algorithm also contains a routine that generates a solution by gradually shifting one patient through the schedule to see which position is optimal based on an objective score.
+In the original design, each time a patent was shifted one position to the right a Markov Chain (?) was recalculated starting at the first time slot in the schedule.
+We realised that the schedule up until the time slot where the actual patient's shift took place the schedule and the corresponding Markov Chain was the same.
 We could save time by starting the recalculation from the shifted time slot.

 Isaac: --- Describe parallelization ---